Getting Started: Training Plans

 Adding a Plan

-You can get started adding a training plan from either the banner on the ‘Profile’ tab with the app or from the ‘Settings’ tab.
+You can get started adding a training plan by navigating to the "Settings" icon on the "Profile" tab.
 Under ‘Account Information -> Training Plans’.

 Tap the + button in the upper right to enter the sign-up flow.
 Simply follow the prompts to get a training plan that is based around how, and for what distance, you want to train.